 This project will provide 50 yearly scholarships to at-risk youth, particularly girls, for Afghanistan's most impoverished and historically marginalized Hazara community.
 Through partnership with reputable grassroots K-12 organizations in Afghanistan, the Foundation has designed a low-cost merit and need-based scholarship program to provide quality education.
-Our K-12 partners, Marefat and Baba, located in Kabul and Bamyan, offer progressive education with emphasis on critical thinking.
+Our partners, Marefat (Kabul), Baba (Bamyan), ROYA and Rahnaward (Ghor) offer progressive education with emphasis on critical thinking.

 Hazaras are the poorest and most historically marginalized group in Afghanistan.
 Ethnically distinct due to their Asiatic features coupled with Shi'a faith sets them apart from other Afghans, including the predominant Pashtoons.
 Despite the Hazaras being peaceful, they have benefitted very little from the international development assistance in the past 17 years.
 Early education has suffered due to this neglect and keeping the next generation in such circumstances will have dire consequences.